washingtonpost/ArcAds/README.md

 <div id="div-id-123"></div>
 ```

+If you are using an external service to manage initial ad load (like Didomi), set `window.blockArcAdsLoad = true` on page load to block ArcAds from refreshing ads.
+Set `window.blockArcAdsLoad = false` when you want ArcAds to control refreshing ads again.

 The following table shows all of the possible parameters the `registerAd` method accepts.

 | Parameter | Description | Type | Requirement |